azam-akram/employee-rest-api-docker-heroku/README.md

 - REST API resources
 	- HTTP request handling
 	- Data Transfer Object (DTO)
 	- Converting Java POJO to/from XML and JSON
+- Hibernate with MySQL
 - Dockerizing an application
 - Deploying docker container on Heroku cloud

 ## Dockerizing the application
 docker build,